ProdataSQL/sharepoint-sites-selected-setup/README.md

 ### Step 1 Create App Registration and set Graoh API Permisions
-We assuem that this step is probably already done if you are not sure how to add an app registration and grant o MS Graph permissions, there is a deck in repos here https://github.com/ProdataSQL/sharepoint-sites-selected-setup/blob/main/SharePoint%20SP%20Creation.pptx
+We assume that this step is probably already done if you are not sure how to add an app registration and grant o MS Graph permissions, there is a deck in repos here https://github.com/ProdataSQL/sharepoint-sites-selected-setup/blob/main/SharePoint%20SP%20Creation.pptx